Insite: Research

 When founded, Insite acquired legal exemption under the condition that its impacts be thoroughly evaluated.
-Consequently, the site has been the focus of more than thirty studies, published in 15 peer-reviewed journals.
+According to the evaluation report, the site has been studied in over 30 studies, published in 15 peer-reviewed journals.
 The research indicates an array of benefits, including reductions in public injecting and syringe sharing and increases in the use of detoxification services and addiction treatment among patients.
 In addition, studies assessing the potential harms of the site have not observed any adverse effects.
 Preliminary observations published in 2004 in the journal Harm Reduction indicate that the site successfully attracted injecting drug users and thus decreased public drug use.
 However, the researchers cautioned that a full assessment of the site would take several years.